 Pruned branches may see a delay in blooming.
 Mature, established trees withstand pruning without a reduction in blossom production.
 The number of flowers your plumeria produces can vary greatly, but you can expect to see more blooms on a compact plant than on a leggy one.
 Plumeria trees will drop leaves and rest in between bloom periods.

-If your Plumeria does not bloom, move the tree to a location with more sunlight.
+If your plumeria doesn't bloom, it could be due to poor growing conditions.
+Move the tree to a location with more sunlight.
 Increase fertilizing with a high-phosphorus plant food.
 Water the tree as soon as the surface soil becomes dry.
-Plumeria also need repleshment of micronutrients like copper, boron, magnesium, calcium and sulfur.
-Plant supplements with these additional nutrients that are available at garden centers and plant nurseries.
+Plumeria also need replenishment of micronutrients like copper, boron, magnesium, calcium and sulfur.
+Plant supplements with these additional nutrients are available at garden centers and plant nurseries.